-Dogs: Good, playful, but has pushy puppy manners
+Dogs: Good, loves to play, has pushy puppy manners.

 Cats: Good